 5. Knitters Pride Aluminum Gold-Tip Crochet Hook

-For such a beautiful looking crochet hook, this Knitters Pride hook packs a punch in performance as well.
-It is a single ended crochet hook with the hook end made from gold anodized aluminum and the bottom made from a soft feel handle.
+For such a beautiful-looking crochet hook, this Knitters Pride hook packs a punch in performance as well.
+It is a single-ended crochet hook with the hook end made from gold anodized aluminum and the bottom made from a soft feel handle.

 The length of the hook and handle in total is 13.5cm and the hook size is H (5.0mm).

-The smooth handle has a gentle grip which is ideal for all types of crocheters, beginner to experienced crocheters.
+The smooth handle has a gentle grip which is ideal for all types of crocheters, from beginner to experienced crocheters.